 Germain Lamonde, founder of EXFO, is Executive Chairman of the Board and served as the company's Chief Executive Officer (CEO) for over 30 years.
-During his tenure as CEO, Mr. Lamonde grew the company from the ground up, turning it into a global leader in the communications test, monitoring and analytics market and the world's #1 fiber/highspeed testing company, with customers in over one hundred countries.
-Today as Executive Chairman, Mr. Lamonde leads EXFO's acquisitions strategy and is actively involved in defining the company's growth and investment strategies, strategic direction and corporate governance policies.
-Mr. Lamonde has served on the board of directors of several public and private organizations, fulfilled numerous speaking engagements, and received several industry awards for his leadership, innovation and global development.
-Mr. Lamonde presently serves on the Board of QG100 and was recently appointed Chairman of the Quebec Digital Transformation Council and Chairman of ENCQOR the Canada-Quebec-Ontario partnership focused on research and innovation in the field of 5G/IoT innovation.
-Mr. Lamonde holds a bachelor's degree in engineering physics from Université de Montréal's school of engineering (Polytechnique Montréal) and a master's degree in optics from Université Laval in Québec City.
-He is a graduate of the Ivey Executive Program at Western University in London, Ontario, and a Fellow of the Canadian Academy of Engineering.
+During his tenure as CEO, Mr. Lamonde grew the company from the ground up, turning it into a global leader in the communications test, monitoring and analytics market leading fiber/highspeed testing company, with customers in over one hundred countries.
+As Executive Chairman, Mr. Lamonde leads EXFO's acquisitions strategy and is actively involved in defining the company's growth and investment strategies, strategic direction and corporate governance policies.
+Mr. Lamonde has served on the board of directors of several public and private organizations, fulfilled numerous speaking engagements, and received several industry awards for his leadership, innovation and global development and was named EY Entrepreneur of the Year 2018 Canada.
+Mr. Lamonde is presently Chairman of ENCQOR, the Canada-Quebec-Ontario partnership focused on research and innovation in the field of 5G/IoT innovation and serves on the Board of QG100 - a CEO development forum.
+Mr. Lamonde holds a bachelor's degree in engineering physics from Polytechnique Montréal and a master's degree in optics from Université Laval in Québec City.
+He is a graduate of the Ivey Executive Program at Western University in London, Ontario, and is also a Fellow of the Canadian Academy of Engineering.

-Angela Logothetis has more than twenty-five (25) years of international experience in the telecommunications industry.
-She has been strategically engaged in the industry's major network transformations.
-Ms. Logothetis has an outstanding software pedigree having worked for market-leading software companies including Amdocs, Cramer, PricewaterhouseCoopers and Accenture as well as start-up software companies Clarity and Time Quantum Technology.
-She has held senior leadership positions in ANZ, APAC and EMEA and has held global responsibility for the past ten (10) years.
+Angela Logothetis brings more than twenty-five (25) years of experience in the telecommunications industry.
+Ms. Logothetis has deep software technology and services expertise having worked for market-leading ICT companies including Amdocs, Cramer, PricewaterhouseCoopers and Accenture as well as start-up software companies Clarity and Time Quantum Technology.
+She has worked in senior leadership positions in ANZ, APAC and EMEA and held global responsibilities for the past ten (10) years.
 Ms. Logothetis is the CTO for Amdocs Open Network.
 Amdocs is the market leader in customer experience software solutions and services for the world's largest communications, entertainment and media service providers.
-Ms. Logothetis has held several senior leadership positions at Amdocs including Head of OSS Product and Technology, Vice President of OSS Product Management and Executive Site Lead for Amdocs Bath.
-She has chaired high-caliber software forums in Amdocs including the Divisional Leadership Team, the Technical Advisory Council, and has served as an executive on the Product Business Management Team and the Product Leadership Forum.
+Ms. Logothetis is a member of the EMEA advisory board for a major semiconductor company, a strategic growth advisor for two technology scale-ups and is on the board of the 5G labs for a major service provider.
+Outside of telecommunications, Ms. Logothetis is engaged in climate change, future of work and women in technology initiatives.
 Ms. Logothetis holds a Bachelor of Science degree, with first class honors, in Business Information Technology from the University of New South Wales, Australia.
 She completed dual majors in accountancy and information technology.